deekob/scratchpad/README.md

   - Enter Function Name - "MyFirstFunction" - Application Name Field will mirror this -> Next
   - Select Node.js 6.10 and choose the "empty-Nodejs" blueprint -> Next
   - Add an API Gatway trigger with Resource path /isPalindrome
-  - For this excercice set the security to none ( just a demo )
+  - For this excercice set the security to none ( **Only for the demo purposes** The best practices is to configure a security mechanism for your endpoint )
   - Next -> Finish

 So now you will have a Function called MyFirstFunction that will be executed when the /isPalindrome endpoint is hit.